 The worldwide electrification of the transport and other industry sectors, the development of a new generation of batteries for electricity storage as well as the digitalization of the industries, including the spread of robotics and artificial intelligence systems in the industry ('industry 4.0') will further boost the worldwide demand for CRMs such as lithium, cobalt and others.
-In result, it might create new, unprecedented challenges, including bottlenecks and supply shortages, for the global supply chains of the CRMs on each stage ranging from mining to processing, refining and manufacturing.
+As a result, it might create new and unprecedented challenges, including bottlenecks and supply shortages, for the global supply chains of the CRMs on each stage ranging from mining to processing, refining and manufacturing.

 The production of CRMs is geopolitically - compared with the concentration of conventional oil and gas resources - more challenging and problematic as currently 50% of CRMs are located in fragile states or politically unstable regions.
-Moreover, security of supply risks are not just constrained to primary natural resources and CRMs but also to the import of semi-manufactured and refined goods as well as finished products.
+Moreover, security of supply risks are not just constrained to primary natural resources and CRMs but also to the import of semimanufactured and refined goods as well as finished products.
 Manipulated prices, restricted supplies and attempts at cartelization of CRM markets with wide-ranging negative economic consequences are not restricted just to producing and exporting countries.
-Powerful state and private companies have also been responsible for non-transparent pricing mechanisms for many precious CRMs.
-Global supply chains have become ever more complex with blurred boundaries between physical and financial markets and weakly governed market platforms.
-These market imperfections lead to the manipulation of prices, and threatening the stability of the future security of supply of CRMs.
+Powerful states and private companies have also been responsible for non-transparent pricing mechanisms for many precious CRMs.
+Global supply chains have become ever more complex due to the blurring of boundaries between physical and financial markets and weakly governed market platforms.
+These market imperfections lead to the manipulation of prices and threaten the stability of the future security of supply of CRMs.

-Given China's status as the world's largest battery producer, and the leading nation electrification of the national transport sector, it may increase the dependencies of the European and U.S. carmakers on China to come.
+Given China's status as the world's largest battery producer, and as the leading nation in the electrification of the national transport sector, it may increase the dependencies of the European and U.S. carmakers on China.
 The dependence on CRMs such as lithium, cobalt, graphite, rare earth and others will equally rise.
-Those geopolitical impacts have already been highlighted during 2010-2011 when China in the midst of escalating diplomatic conflict with Japan stopped all exports of Rare Earth Elements (REEs) to the world's biggest importer and blackmailed Tokyo diplomatically by instrumentalising its status as the world's largest producer and exporter of REEs.
-It has sent a troubling message to the world that the new rising Asian economic and military power might not respect international law, the existing global rules of the WTO and the political willingness of Beijing to accept the regional and global responsibilities that grow with its emerging superpower status.
-During the last months, China has further strengthened its efforts to control the entire global supply chain of lithium from owning international mines to production up to manufacturing of batteries and EVs.
+Those geopolitical impacts have already been highlighted in 2010-2011, when China in the midst of escalating diplomatic conflict with Japan stopped all exports of Rare Earth Elements (REEs) to the world's biggest importer and blackmailed Tokyo diplomatically by instrumentalising its status as the world's largest producer and exporter of REEs.
+It has sent a troubling message to the world that the new rising Asian economic and military power might not respect international law, the existing global rules of the WTO and that Beijing may not politically be willing to accept the last months, China has further strengthened its efforts to control the entire global supply chain of lithium, from owning international mines to the production of lithium up to manufacturing of batteries and EVs.

-Their future supply security depends largely on timely investments, depending on adequate investment conditions, and alternative strategies such as (1) the re-use of CRMs; (2) a reduced use; (3) substitution; and (4) recycling.
-Using these strategies for reducing the rising imports of CRMs might allow a reduction on imported CRM in the longer-term perspective.
-These options need also to be an integral part of the development of 'circular economies' as a response strategy, which will use CRMs more economically, efficiently and environmentally by reducing their mining demand in order to strengthen their security of supply.
+Their future supply security depends largely on timely investments, depending on adequate investment conditions, and alternative strategies such as (1) the re-use; (2) a reduced use; (3) substitution; and (4) recycling of CRMs.
+Using these strategies for reducing the rising imports of CRMs might allow a reduction of imported CRM in the longer-term perspective.
+These options need also to be an integral part of the development of 'circular economies' as a response strategy, which will use CRMs more economically, efficiently and environmentally friendly by reducing their mining demand in order to strengthen their security of supply.